EdySamaha/Arp-poisoning/README.md

 ## Attack
 Script that sends fake arp packets to victims in order to change their ip-arp relations to the attacker's machine (arp).

-Run the script in your console by writing `python attack.py` Then input the required parameters
+Run the script in your console by writing `python3 attack.py` Then input the required parameters

 ## Defense
 Script to sniff the network, collect arp states, and inform the user in case a suspected arp spoofing attack was detected.

-Run the script in your console by writing `python defense.py` Then input the required parameters
+Run the script in your console by writing `python3 defense.py` Then input the required parameters